Zeeland in Ottawa County, Michigan — The American Midwest (Great Lakes)

 2. Veneklasen Brick Company.

 Founded in 1848, the Veneklasen Brick Company started with a small clay field in Holland owned by Jan Veneklasen and his sons.
 By the 1890s, the company, then incorporated as the Zeeland Brick Company, had produced millions of bricks which were shipped as far as Chicago and Traverse City.
 Though the company no longer exists today, the distinctive architecture crafted out of the many colors of Veneklasen brick have left a lasting impact on the appearance of Holland.
 (Submitted on December 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on December 26, 2017.
-This page originally submitted on December 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 72 times since then and 26 times this year.
+This page was last revised on December 8, 2020.
+It was originally submitted on December 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 685 times since then and 340 times this year.
 Photos: 1, 2. submitted on December 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.